Stranorlar County Mother & Baby Home: Mortality rates and burials

-Comparisons with other Mother & Baby Homes
+Comparisons with other mother & baby homes

 Stranorlar was included in the report, along with three other county run homes, to create a fair description of conditions in the various other county homes scattered around the country.
-Fewer children died at Stranorlar than in Tuam, Bessborogh Mother & Baby Home in County Cork, Bon Secours Mother and Baby Home in Tuam, Sean Ross Abbey in Rosscrea or St Patrick's Mother and Baby Home in County Dublin.
+Fewer children died at Stranorlar than in Tuam, Bessborough Mother & Baby Home in County Cork, Bon Secours Mother and Baby Home in Tuam, Sean Ross Abbey in Rosscrea or St Patrick's Mother and Baby Home in County Dublin.